Catalog Definitions

 SEMESTER (SPRING)

-The third and fourth nine-week term of the school year (18 weeks).
+The third and fourth nine-week terms of the school year (18 weeks).

 TEACHER APPROVAL